Heyting algebra

 In mathematics, a Heyting algebra (also known as pseudo-Boolean algebra) is a bounded lattice (with join and meet operations written ∨ and ∧ and with least element 0 and greatest element 1) equipped with a binary operation a → b called implication such that (c ∧ a) ≤ b is equivalent to c ≤ (a → b).
 In a Heyting algebra a ≤ b can be found to be equivalent to 1 ≤ a → b; i.e. if a ≤ b then a proves b.
 From a logical standpoint, A → B is by this definition the weakest proposition for which modus ponens, the inference rule A → B, A ⊢ B, is sound.
 Like Boolean algebras, Heyting algebras form a variety axiomatizable with finitely many equations.
 Heyting algebras were introduced in 1930 by Arend Heyting to formalize intuitionistic logic.

 Heyting algebras are distributive lattices.
 Every Boolean algebra is a Heyting algebra when a → b is defined as ¬a ∨ b, as is every complete distributive lattice satisfying a one-sided infinite distributive law when a → b is taken to be the supremum of the set of all c for which c ∧ a ≤ b.
 In the finite case, every nonempty distributive lattice, in particular every nonempty finite chain, is automatically complete and completely distributive, and hence a Heyting algebra.

 It follows from the definition that 1 ≤ 0 → a, corresponding to the intuition that any proposition a is implied by a contradiction 0.
 Although the negation operation ¬a is not part of the definition, it is definable as a → 0.
 The intuitive content of ¬a is the proposition that to assume a would lead to a contradiction.
-The definition implies that a ∧ ¬a = 0.
+The definition implies that a ∧ ¬a = 0 (non-contradiction).
 It can further be shown that a ≤ ¬¬a, although the converse, ¬¬a ≤ a, is not true in general, that is, double negation elimination does not hold in general in a Heyting algebra.